 Students will learn:

-- To stimulate curiosity, wonder, imagination and questioning and allow for intentional teaching practice
+- How to use curiosity, wonder, imagination and questioning

 Use the activities in the Teaching Guide (below) to spark students’ curiosity before their zoo visit.